toshivc/O_C-Phazerville/docs/_applets/Seq32.md

 Use the encoder to move the cursor to a step, and push to toggle editing the note value.
 While editing, use the AuxButton to toggle Mute.
 Double-click to toggle Accent, indicated by a solid square.

 ### Record mode
-When the small record icon is engaged, the cursor is locked and stepwise CV recording is active.
+When the small record icon is engaged, stepwise CV recording is active.
 When a Clock trigger is received, CV1 is captured as pitch, CV2 is measured as Accent (gate threshold at 2v), and the sequencer advances.
-A Reset trigger does the same, except it mutes the step to insert a rest before advancing.
+A Reset trigger does the same, except it inserts a muted step (a rest) before advancing.

 While record mode is engaged, the encoder will move the playhead, and AuxButton toggles mute for the current note.
+Pressing the encoder disengages record mode.